 The problem with standard acne treatments is that they do nothing to target the root cause of the problem.
 Instead, they are masking the symptoms and, in some cases, causing more harm than good.

 - Birth Control Pill - More often than not, women suffering from acne in their reproductive years are prescribed the Pill.
 For most women, taking the Pill helps reduce breakouts by providing a big dose of synthetic estrogen and progestin and ramping up sex hormone binding globulin (SHBG) which lowers testosterone.
-But keep in mind that the Pill supplies synthetic versions of these hormones which actually exacerbate the underlying causes of acne (like imbalances in your natural hormone production, metabolic issues and gut inflammation) and put you in a worse place once you finally get off.
+But keep in mind that the Pill supplies synthetic versions of these hormones which actually exacerbate the underlying causes of acne (like imbalances in your natural hormone production, metabolic issues, micronutrient deficiencies and microbiome disruption) and put you in a worse place once you finally get off.
 I’ve seen this become a self-fulfilling prophecy…women feel they have to be on the Pill to have clear skin which is really not the case at all!

 - Spironolactone - This medication is the same progestin drug that is used in the birth control pill Yasmin.
 It suppresses androgens and inhibits sebaceous gland activity which reduces acne formation.
 My issue with spironolactone is that, similar to the Pill, it disrupts ovulation, estrogen metabolism and adrenal function.
-And it comes along with possible adverse side effects such as IBD, menstrual irregularities, loss of libido and depression.
-It’s not the worst choice, as studies show long term use appears to be safe, but as I said, I’d rather work on addressing the root cause instead of using drugs to suppress hormones.
+And it comes along with possible adverse side effects such as IBS, menstrual irregularities, loss of libido, weight gain, dizziness, headaches and depression.
+It’s not the worst choice, as studies show long term use appears to be safe, but as I said, I’d rather work on addressing the root cause instead of using synthetic drugs to suppress hormones.

-- Accutane - Avoid at all costs!!
-Its mechanism is to alter DNA expression and can cause serious side effects like IBD, osteoporosis, depression, etc. It’s evident how hard core of a drug Accutane is by the fact that women must take the Pill when using Accutane because it causes birth defects.
+- Isotretinoin (originally Accutane) - Avoid at all costs!!
+Its mechanism is to alter DNA expression and can cause serious side effects like IBD, osteoporosis, depression, etc. It’s evident how hard core of a drug it is by the fact that women must take the Pill when using Accutane because it causes birth defects.
 Scary!

 Functional Nutrition Diet and Lifestyle for Acne